“Nothing gives a person inner wholeness and peace like a distinct understanding of where they are going.” – Thomas Oppong

 It infuses you with passion for your goals.

 The chances are slim that your ultimate goal is to work for someone else or be someone's assistant.
-You probably want to create your own way.
-This goal will be fueled by your passion.
+You probably want to create your way.
+Your passion will fuel this goal.

-The video below explores and provides practical strategies you can use with the help of two options, so you can find more purpose with your daily routine.
+The video below explores and provides practical strategies, using two options, to help you find more purpose in your daily routine.

 It keeps you focused on your goals.

-However, everyone you know is going into business or another field that is less subjective, so you tell yourself that majoring in business is what you want to do because that is what you feel like you “should” do.
+However, everyone you know is going into business or another less subjective field, so you tell yourself that majoring in business is what you want to do because that is what you feel like you “should” do.

-But doing so will not let you live out your purpose.
-If you are clear on what your “why” is, you won't waste time on trying to obtain pointless goals.
+But doing so will not allow you to live out your purpose.
+If you are clear on your “why,” you won't waste time trying to obtain pointless goals.

 It helps you live healthier and longer.